coder3112/Mathematics-IA/non_affine.typ

   == Projective Transforms
   Indeed, we must find an alternative system of matrices which lets us change which lines are parallel.

   As an example, consider the use of Field Of View(FOV) in games or cameras, where we can imagine a mapping of an entire plane to another plane.

+  Furthermore, the desired transformation can be described as a change in perspective.
+One can imagine looking at the arbitrary quadrilateral from another point to observe a rectangle.
+Hence, such a mapping between planes could be thought of as simply passing through a point.
+In fact, this is the mathematical representation of any pinhole-like camera.
 This can be visualised as below:
   #figure(
     cetz.canvas(length: 3cm, {
     import cetz.draw: *